-♦ 1.b. hedging foreign currency revenues for various expiries - average forward product description words, your company upon the trade date acquires a right as well as an obligation to sell foreign currency, and both the potential foreign exchange gains and losses can be unlimited in theory.
+1.b. hedging of foreign currency expenses for various expiries - average forward product description

-If foreign currency revenues are due on different future dates you can fix the same forward exchange rate for each of those future dates at the present time.
-Whatever the spot rate may be on the expiry date, your company will convert the foreign currency revenues at the average forward exchange rate set as part of this deal.
-In other example: a Hungarian exporter expects to incur EUR 100 000 per month in the next year in revenues.
+If foreign currency expenditures are due on different future dates, you can fix the same forward exchange rate for each of those future dates at the present time.
+Whatever the spot rate may be on the expiry date, your company will buy foreign currency at the average forward exchange rate set as part of this deal.
+In other words, your company will upon the trade date acquire a right as well as an obligation to buy foreign currency, and both the potential foreign exchange gains and losses can be unlimited in theory.

+Costs and revenues of the underlying exposure can compensate both the potential gains and losses of the deal, as long as the company assesses its underlying exposure and market situation properly.
+The deals are made in order to stabilize the results, not to realise standalone financial gain. example: a Hungarian importer expects to incur EUR 100 000 per month in the next year in expenses.
 Let us assume that the current spot rate is 290 EUR/HUF, and the one-year forward rate is 302 EUR/HUF.
-The company would like to exclude all foreign exchange risk, and sell euros on all expiry dates at the same exchange rate, so it enters into an average forward deal at the EUR/HUF exchange rate of 296.50.
+The company would like to exclude all foreign exchange risk, and buy euros on all expiry dates at the same exchange rate, so it enters into an average forward deal at the EUR/HUF exchange rate of 296.50.